Start Your Own Indie Tabletop Game Business: Part Two

 Within the game designer and development community you will see and hear over and over again that you need to have your game play tested.
 Play test your games often and by people you don’t know.
 Unfortunately play testing can be hard to setup and arrange.

 One source I can recommend for finding play testers is to look into joining the Indie Game Alliance.
 As a member (starts around $10 per month) you can get your games play tested in their play test network for free.
+However, they usually require you to have live working copies of your game, that you of course need to make/supply.

 Finding Art For Your Tabletop Game